gabrielfalcao/lettuce/docs/reference/terrain.rst

 django-specific hooks
 ~~~~~~~~~~~~~~~~~~~~~

-since lettuce officially suports Django_, there are a few specific hooks that help on setting up your test suite on it.
+Since lettuce officially supports Django_, there are a few specific hooks that help on setting up your test suite on it.

 @before.harvest
 ^^^^^^^^^^^^^^^

-this hook is ran before lettuce start harvesting your Django tests.
+This hook is ran before lettuce start harvesting your Django tests.
 It
 can be very useful for setting up browser drivers (such as selenium),
 before all tests start to run on Django.

-the decorated function takes a dict with the local variables within
+The decorated function takes a dict with the local variables within
 the `harvest` management command.

 .. doctest::